adlerhsieh/interview/README.md

 rake questions
 ```

-which brings the user to an interactive console.
-Enter the returned value and see if it is correct.
+which brings you to an interactive console.
+You will see several pieces of code.
+Input the returned values for each code piece.
+Type `Exception` if you expect an exception.

+Other commands:

-Use `exit` to exit.
+1. Use `exit` to exit.

-Use `skip` to skip a question.
+2. Use `skip` to skip a method.

-### Test 2: Fulfill the Specs
+### Part 2: Write a Method

 Run: